-Dimensions and Indicators: The Scorecard measures LTSS system performance using 25 indicators, grouped into four dimensions:
+Dimensions and Indicators: The Scorecard measures LTSS system performance using 26 indicators, grouped into five dimensions:

-Support for Family Caregivers includes level of support reported by caregivers, legal and system supports provided by the states, and the extent to which registered nurses are able to delegate health maintenance tasks to nonfamily members, which can significantly ease burdens on family caregivers.
+Support for Family Caregivers includes legal and system supports available in states and localities, the extent to which registered nurses are able to delegate health maintenance tasks to non–family members, and aspects of caregiver well-being.

-For each of the four dimensions, the Scorecard uses specific indicators that are important, meaningful, conceptually valid, and unambiguous in regard to directionality; these are combined to obtain state rankings at the dimension level.
+For each of the five dimensions, the Scorecard uses specific indicators that are important, meaningful, conceptually valid, and unambiguous in regard to directionality; these are combined to obtain state rankings at the dimension level.
 In some cases, composite indicators have been formed from thematically related program and policy data.
 Indicators are based on data that are expected to be updated regularly so that change can be observed over time.
-(See Exhibit 2 in the executive summary, page 11 of the full report, for a complete list of the indicators.)
-Appendix B2, beginning on page 95 of the full report, describes the methodology for the development of each composite indicator.
+(See Exhibit 2 in the Executive Summary for a complete list of the indicators.)
+Appendix B2 describes the methodology for the development of each composite indicator.

-Ranking Methodology: The Scorecard ranks the states from highest to lowest performance on each of the 25 indicators.
-We averaged rankings for those indicators within each of the four dimensions to determine each state’s dimension rank, and then averaged the dimension rankings to arrive at an overall ranking.
+Ranking Methodology: The Scorecard ranks the states from highest to lowest performance on each indicator.
+We averaged rankings across all indicators within each of the five dimensions to determine each state’s dimension ranks, and then averaged the dimension ranks to arrive at an overall ranking.
 This approach gives each dimension equal weight in the overall rankings, and within dimensions gives equal weight to each indicator.
 In the case of missing data or ties in rank for an indicator, minor adjustments were made to values used in the average so that all indicators were given equal weight.

 - For ties: the average rank is given for the computation of the dimension or overall average (e.g., two states tied at third; both get a score of 3.5 for the calculation of the dimension average).